DeekshaVenkatesh93/git-essential-training-5988161/NewNameStatus.md

-Testing Visual studio,Adding new information to check the updates
+Testing Visual studio,Adding new information to check the updates. working on merge and conflicts